evankaine/Project-3/README.md

 ## API and Data Sample

-Airtable is returning the data for this base as follows:
+backend is returning the data for this base as follows:

 ```